padrinobook/padrinobook/chapters/login_and_registration.md

 \begin{aside}
 \heading{Why Confirmation Mail}

 Check that the user actually signed up for the account and actually wants it.
 This also helps you from spamming your platform is going to be floated with billions of users.
 Another usage of this information is to give your users a chance to change their password and/or stay in contact with them to inform them about updates.

 \end{aside}

-### Add Confirmation Code and Confirmation Attributes to the User Model
+### Add Confirmation Code and Confirmation Attributes for the User Model

 Create a good migration which fits to the task we want to do: